kimmeyh/spamfilter/0dev_prompts.md

 Next:
-@workspace 'withOutlookRulesYAM.py' 'memory-bank/*' "do NOT use 0dev_prompts.md" Can you review all the memory-bank/ files and ensure they are current based on the contents of withoutlookRulesYAML.py and the REGEX files: rulesregex.yanl and rules_safe_senderregex.yanl
+@workspace 'withOutlookRulesYAM.py' 'memory-bank/*' "do NOT use 0dev_prompts.md" Can you review all the memory-bank/ files and ensure they are current based on the contents of withoutlookRulesYAML.py and the REGEX files: rulesregex.yaml and rules_safe_senderregex.yaml
 Propose updates to memory-bank/*.* files and needed use memory-bank to understand the workspace
 Any code that should be removed should be commented out and not deleted.